1901 Selmarten Rd

 -Must have a high school diploma (certified transcripts required) or certificate showing satisfactory scores on the General Education Development Test (G.E.D.).

--Must be able to physically perform the work of the trade.
+-Applicants will be physically capable of performing the essential functions of the apprenticeship program, with or without a reasonable accommodation, and without posing a direct threat to the health and safety of the individual or others.
+It shall be mandatory on the part of each apprentice to present a doctor's certificate as evidence of physical fitness sufficient to perform the work of the trade.
 Must be able to lift heavy material and equipment.
 Agility and a good sense of balance are required.
 Must be prepared to work at extreme heights.

 -Must be able to read, write, and speak English in order to comprehend instruction in training classes and to ensure personal and coworker safety on the job.